lupus-magnus/lupus-magnus/README.md

 ## Latest Projects

-- [Informed](https://github.com/lupus-magnus/informed) : A frontend application designed to practice CSS, HTML and React skills.
-It mimics the login page of Facebook, Instagram and Netflix, both for desktop and mobile views.
+- [Informed](https://github.com/lupus-magnus/informed) : A mobile application made with React Native + Expo.
+It serves the user a daily dose of custom news according to his/her interests, and helps you plan for the weekend with the weather forecast notifications feature.

 - [HelloBank](https://github.com/lupus-magnus/gamabank-accenture) : Backend of a fake banking system, made with Node.js and Hapi.
 Currently working on the frontend part.

 - [Covid News](https://covid19-hoje.netlify.app/) : React.js front end application integrated with two different API's for world most current data about the COVID situation.